 What is the difference between balayage and ombre?

 Both color treatments lighten your hair, especially toward the bottom.
 But ombre leaves a clear fade line for dramatic style.
-Balayage treatments add lightened sections throughout your hair for a seamless transition.
+Balayage treatments add lightened sections throughout your hair for a smooth transition.
 Keep reading to learn more about the differences in the style, the technique, and which is the right choice for your hair.

 The Style